simula/mosaic5g-store/juju-charms/xenial/ll-mec/README.md

 Available ll-mec configuration options :

- * snap -  set the channel for the ll-mec snap
+ * snap -  set the channel to install  the ll-mec snap

  * bind_addr - set the addr of interface to which the LL-MEC is binded.
 Defaul is all interfaces.

- * bind_sbi_port -  set the south-bound port number to OVS.
+ * bind_sbi_port -  set the south-bound port number towards user-plane function provided by OVS.

- * bind_nbi_port -  set the north-bound port number for REST API calls.
+ * bind_nbi_port -  set the north-bound port number for REST API calls towards software-development kit and the network control apps.

  * gw_mac_addr -  set the mac address of the gateway (where NAT is performed).

 # Contact Information